 • Review all logs to identify anomalous or suspicious activity daily

-• Retain audit trail history for at least one year and ensure most recent three months can be made available immediately
+• Retain audit trail history for at least one year and provide the most recent three months can be made available immediately

 • Document security policies and operational procedures, as well as communicate those and ensure they are in use